worthyag/SixLove/draftReport.md

   // Adding the days to the DOM. let days = "";

-  // Function to check if a date has a tennis session function hasTennisSession(date) {
+  // Function that checks if a date has a tennis session. function hasTennisSession(date) {
     return tennisSessions.some(session => {
       const sessionDate = new Date(session.date);